DevZest/RDO.Net/README.md

 Enterprise application, typically backed by a relational database, has decades of history.
 Today's enterprise applications are unnecessarily complex and heavyweight, due to the following technical constraints:

 * [Object-Relational Mapping (ORM, O/RM, and O/R mapping tool)](https://en.wikipedia.org/wiki/Object-relational_mapping), as the core of enterprise applications, is still [The Vietnam of Computer Science](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/).
 Particularly, these difficulties are referred to as the [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
 * Database testing, still stays on principles and guidelines.
 No widely practical use yet.
-Refactoring an enterprise application is time consuming and error prone.
+Refactoring or changing an enterprise application is time consuming and error prone.
-* Separation of the graphical user interface from the business logic or back-end logic (the data model), is still a challenge task.
-Frameworks such as [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) exists, but it's far from ideal: it will hit the wall when dealing with complex layout or complex interactivity; refactoring UI logic is still error prone, etc.
+* Existing data presentation solutions are far from ideal.
+Taking [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) for example: it can be overkill for simple UI; in bigger cases, it can be hard to design the ViewModel up front in order to get the right amount of generality.
+Refactoring or changing data presentation code is time consuming and error prone.

 The above challenges impose great burdens for developing and further changing an enterprise application.
 Many frameworks are trying to solve these problems however they are all far from ideal.
 RDO.Net is the only solution to these problems in an integral, not an after-thought way (strongly recommended reading through):